anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Acknowledgments

-We would like to thank the various reviewers, in particular Brian E. Carpenter, Oskar Camenzind, Hendrik Brockhaus, and Ingo Wenda for their input and discussion on use cases and call flows.
+We would like to thank the various reviewers, in particular Brian E. Carpenter, Charlie Kaufman (Early SECDIR review), Martin Björklund (Early YANGDOCTORS review), Marco Tiloca (Early IOTDIR review), Oskar Camenzind, Hendrik Brockhaus, and Ingo Wenda for their input and discussion on use cases and call flows.
 Further review input was provided by Jesser Bouzid, Dominik Tacke, and Christian Spindler.
 Special thanks to Esko Dijk for the in deep review and the improving proposals.
 Support in PoC implementations and comments resulting from the implementation was provided by Hong Rui Li and He Peng Jia.